AbdullahTamer27/diagnosis-datasets/ReadMe.md

 Merged Dataset
 The merged_dataset.xlsx file is the result of combining the benchmarked dataset with the added dataset.
 This file is used for comprehensive analysis that includes both original and new data.

+Preprocessed Dataset
+the preprocessed dataset is our own preprocessing techniques applied to the merged dataset

 How to Use